NEW and IMPROVED SCANNER RADIO AUDIO STREAM!

 |Six Rivers National Forest||fire, emergency, admin||168.725||Northern Cal|

-In Fall 2010 the audio stream was moved to our SHOUTcast server located in Los Angeles, tripling our capacity.
-At the end of that year we also added the broadcaster RadioReference.com.
+In Fall 2010 the audio stream was moved to our SHOUTcast server located in Los Angeles, tripling our capacity (9/2016, this server is no longer in service).
+At the end of that year we also added the broadcaster Broadcastify.com.
 By utilizing these two services we are able to supply unlimited connections.
 This was very ably proved the following spring when the Japanese tsunami arrived on the West Coast and the two audio servers supplied hundreds of connections during that incident.
 One of our web servers which hosted the local webcam image monitoring the Eel River was also tested during the tsunami's arrival, serving up that webcam image 310,000 times that day.
 It didn't even break a sweat.

 This scanner radio is located near the Rohnerville Airport in Fortuna, on the rugged and beautiful North Coast of California, at approximately 200 feet elevation.
 This location provides line of sight to all of Fortuna and to most of the Eel River delta.
 It has excellent reception of all North Coast mountaintop repeaters.
 The antenna is a vertical VHF collinear about ten feet long, mounted at the top of a short mast.

 The current scanner is an old warhorse Radio Shack PRO2041.
 Its analog audio is fed into a Barix Instreamer which processes and formats it into a digital stream.
-The digitized bits are then wrapped inside packets and streamed to the SHOUTcast server in Los Angeles and also to the Radio Reference Icecast service.
+The digitized bits are then wrapped inside packets and streamed to the Broadcastify Icecast service.
 Each listener gets an individual stream from these servers.
 The processing and buffering adds a delay, so after you hear the sirens, you may still be able to hear the original dispatch!

 If you are a local Humboldt County listener, those packets come back up on the same fiber optic line that we use to send them down to the servers.
 To get to you they take a round trip of about 1,500 miles, which takes about a hundredth of a second at the speed of light.